Adopting a dog from Dogs Trust

 We believe there’s a dog for everyone.

 Read more here about adopting a dog from us.
-If you’ve got a question not answered here, get in touch with us on 0303 003 0000 or Email us.
+If you have a question that we don’t answer here, get in touch on 0303 003 0000 or email us.

 How adopting from us works

 Our rehoming process

 Normally when you want to adopt from us, you’d visit one of our centres and see our dogs.
 But while normal life is on pause and our rehoming centres aren’t open for public browsing, we’re doing things virtually.
 We’ve been working closely with DEFRA and other animal organisations to make sure we can keep finding dogs their forever homes despite current restrictions.

 Our rehoming process includes social distancing measures to help keep staff and adopters safe.
 We’re now matching dogs and families virtually and delivering dogs to their new homes contact-free.
 In some cases, we’ll invite prospective adopters to meet a dog at our centre, by appointment.
 There are more details about this below.